instructor-ai/instructor/README.md

-# 🎓 Instructor: Your Friendly Guide to Structured LLM Outputs
+# Instructor: Structured LLM Outputs

 Instructor is a Python library that makes it a breeze to work with structured outputs from large language models (LLMs).
 Built on top of Pydantic, it provides a simple, transparent, and user-friendly API to manage validation, retries, and streaming responses.
 Get ready to supercharge your LLM workflows!